North Dakota Senate advances Sunday morning booze sales in 2nd vote

-Meyer brought to bill to help the service industry, which has grappled with business restrictions amid the coronavirus pandemic.
+Meyer brought the bill to help the service industry, which has grappled with business restrictions amid the coronavirus pandemic.

 The 2019 Legislature stripped North Dakota's so-called "blue laws" that prohibited most Sunday morning shopping.
 What laws remain limit Sunday morning alcohol and auto sales.
 The dispensing of alcohol is banned from 2-11 a.m.
 Sundays, and off-sale of liquor isn't allowed from 2 a.m. to noon Sundays.